Everyone has a unique story, but not everyone leverages its power.

 Are you a technical writer?
 No, I'm not.

 What topics do you write about?
-I've written about lots of things, but some of my favorites include personal branding, communication, transformation, inspiration, entrepreneurship, career development, business strategy, innovation, personal development, leadership, emotional intelligence, and creativity.
+I've written about lots of things, but some of my favorites include leadership, “soft” skills, communication, transformation, inspiration, entrepreneurship, career development, business strategy, innovation, personal development, emotional intelligence, and creativity.

 Does social media attract new clients?
 Most definitely!
 Aside from referrals, I get all of my new clients from social media.
 I practice what I preach, using consistency and discipline rather than outbound selling or advertising.